Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Hadith,Sahih al-Bukhari,"Haya is part of iman."]

 Protect your haya.
-It is your last line of defense when all other defenses fail.
-And Allah reminds us:
+It is your last line of defense.
+And Allah says:

 [Quran,91:7-10,"And by the soul and ˹the One˺ Who fashioned it, then inspired it to ˹distinguish between˺ its wickedness and righteousness.
 Successful indeed is the one who purifies their soul, and doomed is the one who corrupts it."]